-While Medicare Supplement plans and their benefits are not scheduled to change for 2014, there are some very important things you should know as we enter this year’s enrollment period.
+While Medicare Supplement plans and their benefits are not scheduled to change for coming years, there are some very important things you should know as we enter this year’s enrollment period.

 - If you currently have Medicare Supplement Plan F you are likely paying too much and wasting money!

 Did you know that Medigap Plan G is identical to Plan F other than who pays the annual Part B deductible?
 Plan G is quickly becoming one of the most popular plans available as people are saving hundreds of dollars by paying this annual deductible themselves.
 See below just how much YOU can save by switching to Plan G!